zhiliang-lin/academic-lin/content/home/experience.md

   Responsibilities include:

   * Prepare data and SparklyR code for the testing of Hadoop platform of Big Data Lab
-  * Teach SPSS and R manipulations for fresh graduate students
+  * Teach SPSS and R  for fresh graduate students
-  * Help write articles on the theme of public opinion for the government of Shenzhen
+  * Help write articles on the subject of public opinion for the government of Shenzhen
     """

  [[experience]]